 Get More Vitamin C From Delicious Foods

 It’s easy and delicious to get Vitamin C from foods, and it’s essential for the health of your whole body– including your bones.
 Through improvement of your cardiovascular system, creation of collagen, protection against stress and cortisol, and providing antioxidation throughout your body, Vitamin C is a bone health champion.
-That’s why it’s one of the Foundation Supplements listed and explained in the Save Our Bones Program.
+That’s why it’s one of the Foundation Supplements listed and explained in the Osteoporosis Reversal Program.

 Try boosting these vitamin C rich foods in your diet, all of which are Foundation Foods: